lgbanuelos/hw-acceptance-unit-test-cycle/README.md

 If you are using Windows, I propose you to install the GNU Zip application (which is compatible with the command above).
 The GNU Zip application can be downloaded from: http://gnuwin32.sourceforge.net/packages/zip.htm

+THE REASON OF MY PROPOSAL ABOVE IS BECAUSE WINDOWS' ZIP TOOL ADDS THE CONTAINING FOLDER TO THE ZIP FILE.
+THE AUTOGRADER WOULD COMPLAIN IF YOU SUBMIT A ZIP FILE WITH THE CONTAINING FOLDER!

 IMPORTANT NOTE: Your submission must be zipped inside a rottenpotatoes/ folder so that it looks like so:

 ```